 Cogeco Connexion holds two regional licences to operate its non-exempt BDUs serving Ontario and Québec.
-These licences were renewed for a seven-year term starting on September 1, 2018 and ending on August 31, 2025.
+Both licences were recently renewed for a one-year term starting on September 1, 2025 and ending on August 31, 2026.
+These short, so-called "administrative" renewals were granted in order to allow the CRTC sufficient time to modernize its regulatory frameworks in response to the new Broadcasting Act and to implement the appropriate changes in the future.